 Section 172(1) factor Approach taken Likely consequences of any decision in the long-term The business model and strategy of the Company is set out within the Strategic Report.
 Any deviation from or amendment to that strategy is subject to Board and, if necessary, shareholder approval.
 The Company's Management Engagement Committee ensures that the Investment Manager is operating within the scope of the Company's investment objectives.
-At least annually, the Board considers a budget for the delivery of its strategic objectives based on a three year forecast model.
+At least annually, the Board considers a budget for the delivery of its strategic objectives based on a three-year forecast model.
 The Investment Manager reports non-financial and financial key performance indicators to the Board, set out in detail in the Business model and strategy section of the Strategic report, at least quarterly which are used to assess the outcome of decisions made.
 The Board's commitment to keeping in mind the long-term consequences of its decisions underlies its focus on risk, including risks to the long-term success of the business.
 The investment strategy of the Company is focused on medium to long-term returns and minimising the Company's impact on communities and the environment and as such the long-term is firmly within the sights of the Board when all material decisions are made.
 The Board gains an understanding of the views of the Company's key stakeholders from the Investment Manager, broker, distribution agents and Management Engagement Committee, and considers those stakeholders' interests and views in board discussions and long-term decision-making.
-The interests of the Company's employees The Company has no employees as a result of its external management structure, but the Directors have regard to the interests of the individuals responsible for delivery of the property management and administration services to the Company to the extent that they are able to.
+The interests of the Company's employees The Company has no employees as a result of its external management structure, but the Directors have regard to the interests of th individuals responsible for delivery of the property management and administration services to the Company to the extent that they are able to.
 The Company's Nominations Committee is responsible for applying the diversity policy set out in the Nominations Committee report to Board recruitment.
 The need to foster the Company's business relationships with suppliers, customers and others Business relationships with suppliers, tenants and other counterparties are managed by the Investment Manager.
 Suppliers and other counterparties are typically professional firms such as lenders, property agents and other property professionals, accounting firms and legal firms and tenants with which the Investment Manager often has a longstanding relationship.
 Where material counterparties are new to the business, checks, including anti money laundering checks where appropriate, are conducted prior to transacting any business to ensure that no reputational or legal issues would arise from engaging with that counterparty.
 The Company also periodically reviews the compliance of all material counterparties with relevant laws and regulations such as the Modern Slavery Act 2015 and environmental practices.
 The Company pays suppliers in accordance with pre-agreed terms.
 The Management Engagement Committee engages directly with the Company's key service providers where necessary providing a direct line of communication for receiving feedback and resolving issues.
 The Investment Manager has open lines of communication with tenants and can understand and resolve any issues promptly.
-The impact of the Company's operations on the community and the environment The Board recognises the importance of supporting local communities where the Company's assets are located and seeks to invest in properties which will be fit for future purpose and which align with ESG targets.
-The Company also seeks to benefit local communities by creating social value through employment, viewing its properties as a key part of the fabric of the local economy.
-The Board takes overall responsibility for the Company's impact on the community and the environment and its ESG policies are set out in the ESG Committee report.
-The Company's approach to preventing bribery, money laundering, slavery and human trafficking is disclosed in the Governance report.
-The desirability of the Company maintaining a reputation for high standards of business conduct The Board believes that the ability of the Company to conduct its investment business and finance its activities depends in part on the reputation of the Board and Investment Manager's team.
-The risk of falling short of the high standards expected and thereby risking its business reputation is included in the Board's review of the Company's risk register, which is conducted periodically.
-The principal risks and uncertainties facing the business are set out in that section of the Strategic Report.
-The Company's requirements for a high standard of conduct and business ethics are set out in the Governance report.